usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-requires State agencies to, among other steps, conduct tests with one or more accessibility validation tools, establish an accessibility policy that includes criteria for compliance monitoring and a plan for remediation of noncompliant items, and establish goals and progress measurements for accessibility.
-249 This approach is one way States and other public entities may choose to ensure that they comply with subpart H of this part.
+requires State agencies to, among other steps, conduct tests with one or more accessibility validation tools, establish an accessibility policy that includes criteria for compliance monitoring and a plan for remediation of noncompliant items, and establish goals and progress measurements for accessibility. {% fn 249 %} This approach is one way States and other public entities may choose to ensure that they comply with subpart H of this part.
 However, as noted in the discussion of the policy-based approach, the Department is unable to calibrate requirements that provide sufficient predictability and